Naticord/naticord/README.md

 # What's working
 - ~~Logging in with a token~~
-- Logging in wiht an email and password (with MFA)
+- Logging in with an email and password (with MFA)
 - Friends
 - DMs
 - Basic server functionality